-Intestinal bacteria in the distal part of the small intestine and especially in the large intestine play also a significant role in the metabolism of bile acids (Ridlon et al., 2006; Li and Dawson, 2019).
+Intestinal bacteria in the distal part of the small intestine and especially in the large intestine also play a significant role in the metabolism of bile acids (Ridlon et al., 2006; Li and Dawson, 2019).
 Microbiota deconjugate bile acids by bile salt hydrolase (BSH) activity.
-Further metabolism by bacteria involves 7α -dehydroxylation to convert CA and CDCA to DCA and LCA, respectively.
-The 7α -hydroxyl group in CDCA can be isomerized to 7β -hydroxyl group producing UDCA.
-Consequent 7β -dehydroxylation of UDCA yields LCA (Figure 2).
+Further metabolism by bacteria involves $7\alpha$ -dehydroxylation to convert CA and CDCA to DCA and LCA, respectively.
+The $7\alpha$ -hydroxyl group in CDCA can be isomerized to

+$7\beta$ - hydroxyl group producing UDCA.
+Consequent $7\beta$ -dehydroxylation of UDCA yields LCA.
 Humans can further metabolize LCA in enterocytes by CYP3A4, converting it into more hydrophilic (and therefore less toxic) HCA and UDCA.
-Rodents convert LCA back to UDCA, to hyodeoxycholic acid (6α -hydroxylation) or to murideoxycholic acid (6β -hydroxylation) (Ridlon et al., 2006).
-Some secondary bile acids such as DCA and to a lesser extent LCA may be reabsorbed unconjugated in the colon by passive diffusion.
-This pathway is minor in comparison with active reabsorption of bile acids in ileum.
-The majority of bile acids leaving body in stool are in unconjugation in the liver.
-However, during cholestasis, a higher amount of sulfated bile acids is excreted into the sinusoidal blood for renal excretion.
+Rodents convert LCA back to UDCA, to hyodeoxycholic acid ( $6\alpha$ -hydroxylation) or to murideoxycholic acid ( $6\beta$ -hydroxylation) (Ridlon et al., 2006).
+Some secondary bile acids, such as DCA and, to a lesser extent, LCA may be reabsorbed unconjugated in the colon by passive diffusion.
+This pathway is minor in comparison with the active reabsorption of bile acids in the ileum.
+The majority of bile acids leaving the body in stool are in the unconjugated form.
+Similarly, only a small amount of LCA can be found in urine upon sulfur conjugation in the liver.
+However, a higher amount of sulfated bile acids is excreted into the sinusoidal blood for renal excretion during cholestasis.